ScientiaCapital/San-Francisco-Housing/README.md

 2. Open _Jupyter Lab_ or _Jupyter Notebook_ via _Anaconda Navigator_ and navigate to the directory in which the file `san_francisco_housing.ipynb` is present. _All relevant code for this repository will be executed via Jupyter Notebook and no output will be printed to the command line_.
 Ensure that all relevant dependencies and _Python_ modules are installed (see __Technologies__ and __Installation Guide__ for more details) before attempting to execute code within _Jupyter Notebook_; otherwise, you will receive multiple interpreter errors!

-3. With the notebook open, start at the very first cell reading "__Analyzing Portfolio Risk and Return__" (a cell will be active when a rectangular border is surrounding the area in question).
+3. With the notebook open, start at the very first cell reading "Import the required libraries and dependencies" (a cell will be active when a rectangular border is surrounding the area in question).
 Run each cell in sequential order. _It is vital that all cells are ran in sequential order or your notebook will generate compiler errors_!.

 ---